What is On-page SEO?

 Duplicate content is one of the most frequent issues for a website.
 Duplicate content will need to be addressed for better search bot usage.

-What you don’t want to do is run out of crawling budget on search engines, wasting the search engine’s time.
-Most search engines dedicate a certain amount of time crawling each website.
+What you don’t want to do is run out of a crawling budget on search engines, wasting the search engine’s time.
+Most search engines dedicate a certain amount of time to crawling each website.

 There are millions of websites, and time spent on one site is limited.